Extending Partial Representations of Proper and Unit Interval Graphs

-\heading{Input Size.} Let $r$ be the size of the input.
-A standard complexity assumption is that we can operate with polynomially large numbers (having $\O(\log r)$ bits in binary) in constant time, to avoid extra factor $\O(\log r)$ in the complexity of most of the algorithms.
+\heading{Input Size.} Let $r$ be the size of the input describing bound constraints.
+A standard complexity assumption is that we can operate with polynomially large numbers (having $\O(\log r)$ bits in binary) in constant time, to avoid the extra factor $\O(\log r)$ in the complexity of most of the algorithms.
 However, the value of $\eps$ given by~(\ref{eps_def}) might require $\O(r)$ digits when written in binary.
 The assumption that we can computate with numbers having $\O(r)$ digits in contant time would break most of the computational models.
 Therefore, our computational model requires a larger time for arithmetic operations with numbers having $\O(r)$ digits in binary.
-For example, the best known algorithm for multiplication/division requires time $\O(D(r))$.
+For example, the best known algorithm for multiplication/division on a Turing machine requires time $\O(D(r))$.

-The problem is that a straightforward implementation of our algorithm working with the $\eps$-grid would require time $\O(n^2r^c)$ for some $c$ instead of $\O(n^2+nD(r))$.
+The problem is that a straightforward implementation of our algorithm working with the $\eps$-grid would require time $\O(k^2r^c)$ for some $c$ instead of $\O(k^2+kD(r))$.
 There is an easy way out.
 Instead of computing with \emph{long numbers} having $\O(r)$ digits, we mostly compute with \emph{short numbers} having just $\O(\log r)$ digits.
 Instead of the $\eps$-grid, we mostly work in a larger $\Delta$-grid where $\Delta = {1 \over n^2}$.
 The algorithm computes with the long numbers only in two places.
 First, some initial computations concerning the input are performed.
 Second, when the shifting makes some interval fixed, the algorithm estimes the final $\eps$-grid position of the interval.
-All these computations can be done in total time $\O(nD(r))$ and we describe everything in detail later.
+All these computations can be done in total time $\O(kD(r))$ and we describe everything in detail later.

 \heading{Left-Shifting.} The basic operation of the algorithm is the \leftshift\ procedure which we describe here.
 We deal separately with fixed and unfixed intervals (and some intervals might be fixed initially).
 Unfixed intervals are on the $\Delta$-grid and fixed intervals have precise positions calculated on the $\eps$-grid.
 We place only unfixed intervals on the position cycle for the $\Delta$-grid.
 At any moment of the algorithm, each vertex of the position cycle is taken by at most one $\beta_i$; this is true for the initial representation and the shifting keeps this property.